ENLIGHTENED PIANO RADIO

 Amherst, MA, UNITED STATES

-Dan Kennedy is an award-winning composer, pianist and recording artist whose music has been lauded across the country for its style and feeling.
+Winner of the 2019 EPR Album of the Year, Dan Kennedy is composer-pianist whose music has been lauded for its style and feeling.
 Classically trained at the Oberlin and New England Conservatories, his sound is a unique balance of energy and stillness.
 Dan’s music has reached #7 on the ZMR Top 100; and #4 on the OWM Top 100, where he was also named 2d in the 2016 People’s Choice Award.
 Having performed in 21 states, he recently appeared on the 2019 Whisperings Solo Piano Discovery Concert in Atlanta, GA.
 During his steady rise in the last decade, Dan has had the fortune to work with such artists as Joe Bongiorno, Will Ackerman, Charles Neville, T-Bone Wolk, Steve Holley, David Rose, and Glen Velez.
 Dan’s music has had four publishers and been heard on 250 radio stations around the world, and is in current rotation at SiriusXM, Pandora, Spotify, and Music Choice.
 Dan lives in a farmhouse in Amherst, Massachusetts. ”Kennedy’s piano compositions are praised for their sophisticated sensibility and their variety – from rhythmic energy to humorous reflection on daily life to soulful, reflective melodies.” --The Franklin (Maine) Journal

 Under Open Sky